1M7md-CS/MathExpressionConverter/README.md

 - ✅ Convert expressions from **Infix** to **Prefix** notation.
 - ✅ Evaluate expressions in **Postfix** and **Prefix** notation.
 - ✅ Interactive **command-line interface** for easy usage.
-- ✅ Well-organized structure with separate **classes** for each operation: conversion and evaluation.
+- ✅ Well-organized structure with separate **classes** for each operation

 ---

 ## Key Classes

-- **EvaluatorMain** → The main class that manages the application and provides the user interface.
+- **EvaluatorMain** → The main class that manages the CLI of the application
 - **InfixToPostfix** → Converts expressions from Infix to Postfix.
 - **InfixToPrefix** → Converts expressions from Infix to Prefix.
 - **PostfixEvaluator** → Evaluates expressions in Postfix notation.
 - **PrefixEvaluator** → Evaluates expressions in Prefix notation.
+- **OperatorHandler** → Handles the logic for operator precedence and operations.
+- **Checker** → Validates the input expressions to ensure correct formatting.
+- **BalancedParentheses** → Ensures parentheses in expressions are balanced.

 ---